somebeaver/Lowrider.js/README.md

 The job of the caching module is to preserve a component by saving its `outerHTML` property.
 It's crucial to save its attributes and its innter HTML.
 Together, they *are* the state, and a properly authored component should be able to initialize itself using that state, or from scratch.
+It is up to the developer to ensure that they don't create any important Element object properties that get lost when the instance is removed; instead, make sure those things are saved as attributes.

 ## Using the `props` Property